DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-selection.md

 Field | Type | Description
 ------|------|------------
-selectByRowClick | boolean | Indicates if row can be selected by click. highlighted | boolean | Indicates whether a row is highlighted. onToggle | () => void | An event that initiates row selecting or deselecting.
+selectByRowClick | boolean | Indicates if row can be selected by click. highlighted | boolean | Indicates whether a row is highlighted (enabled `highlightRow` and row is selected). onToggle | () => void | An event that initiates row selecting or deselecting.